Plant DetailShow Menu

 • Conifer, evergreen, narrow, pyramidal with a buttressed base measuring 50 to 70 feet in height

-• small rosebud-shaped, and upright cones that appear in the spring and mature in the fall
+• Small, erect, rosebud-shaped cones appear in the spring and mature in the autumn

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University